Posted August 28th, 2015 by & filed under Art Therapy at SWC, Wild Heart Gallery, Creativity & More.

 As I venture into another quarter here at Southwestern College I am having a difficult time figuring out where I will eventually fit in.
 I am currently entrenched in the theories and perspectives we are learning in family counseling, and though it may be called family counseling, I cannot separate some of the issues I…

-Posted October 17th, 2014 by & filed under Featured, Student Reflections and Updates, Top News.
+Posted October 17th, 2014 by & filed under Student & Alumni Stories.

 Learning to Lose: The Freedom in Failure by Claudia Escareño-Clark